shahm888/Data-Engineering-basic-Concepts/README.md

-# what is Data Mining?
+# Basic Data Concept

-Data mining is the process of discovering interesting patterns and knowledge from large amounts of data.
+Data Mining: Data mining is the process of discovering interesting patterns and knowledge from large amounts of data.
 The data sources can include databases, data warehouses, the Web, other information repositories, or data that are streamed into the system dynamically.